Often enough we get asked, which battery goes with my battery operated soldering irons?

 - What if I don’t solder that often?

-- Insure a longer battery life by using the tool frequently.
+- Ensure a longer battery life by using the tool frequently.
 Even when you don’t solder, it is a good practice to completely discharge the batteries by normal use at least once a month.
 Batteries can lose their max capacity if this is not done.

 - What if I’m not comfortable with replacing the battery myself?